 Department of Kinesiology Mission Statement:

 The mission of the faculty of the Department of Kinesiology is to professionally prepare students to positively contribute to the health and well-being of members of society as advocates for a physically active lifestyle, and preventative health methods.
 We strive to promote life-long learning and service to diverse populations.
-Additionally, the department enriches the overall education of all students at CSU, Stanislaus through its activity courses and upper and lower division general education course offerings.
+Additionally, the department enriches the overall education of all students at Stanislaus State through its activity courses and upper and lower division general education course offerings.

 This mission is accomplished through a series of foundational courses, assignments and experiences specific to one of three fields of study:

 - Exercise Science